Using the National Redress Guide

 National Redress Scheme

 The National Redress Scheme was established on 1 July 2018 in response to recommendations made by the Royal Commission in their report into Institutional Responses to Child Sexual Abuse.
-The Scheme has 3 components a redress payment, counselling and psychological services and a direct personal response.
-This Guide to the National Redress Scheme provides an overview of the National Redress Scheme for Institutional Child Sexual Abuse Act 2018, further information including how to apply is available on the National Redress Scheme website.
+The Scheme has 3 components a redress payment, counselling and psychological care and a direct personal response.
+Further information including how to apply is available on the National Redress Scheme website.

 What does the Guide cover?

 The Guide is divided into 9 parts as explained in the following table:

 |Part name||What is covered|

 |1 Key terms||This part contains definitions of key terms used in this Guide.|

 |2 Applying for redress||This part is about how to make an application to the Scheme.|

 |3 Eligibility & entitlement to redress||This part contains details about when a person is eligible and/or entitled for redress under the Scheme.|

 |4 Determinations & offers of redress||This part is about what must be included in an offer of redress, what happens when a person accepts or declines an offer of redress, and what happens when a person requests an internal review of a decision.|